urschrei/lonlat_bng/README.md

 # Simple Test
 Python: 10000 loops, best of 10: **31 µs** per loop
-Rust: 100000 loops, best of 10: **2.04 µs** per loop*
+Rust: 100000 loops, best of 10: **2.04 µs** per loop* 💅
-Pyproj: 100000 loops, best of 10: **11.8** µs per loop*
+Pyproj: 100000 loops, best of 10: **11.8** µs per loop<sup>†</sup>
 <sup>*</sup>Test warns that intermediate results may have been cached

-An approximately 15x improvement on the simple test, a 5x improvement on Pyproj, and around a 2x improvement on the "real-world" test.
+An approximately 15x improvement on the simple test, a 5x improvement over Pyproj, and around a 2x improvement on the "real-world" test.

 ## Benchmark machine spec: